dsohk/rancher-on-azure-workshop/docs/05-Continious-deployment-fleet.md

 You have successfully completed Rancher Continuous Delivery configuration.

-Fleet will now watch the code/configuration in GitHub & any changes will be picked up & be deployed on the target cluster cluster assigned to the Git Repo.
+Fleet is now configured to watch the applicatino **Hello-World** for code/configuration in GitHub & any changes to the code/configuration will be picked up & be deployed on the target cluster cluster assigned to the cluster group.

 Once the Git Repo is created, it will initate the reconciliation